Charles II of Spain: Succession conflict and death

-The Spanish government refused to approve any division of their territories, although they accepted Joseph Ferdinand as Charles' successor.
+The Spanish government refused to approve any division of their territories, although they accepted Joseph Ferdinand as Charles's successor.
 The death of Joseph Ferdinand in 1699 from smallpox led to the Treaty of London (1700), which made Archduke Charles the new heir, with Spanish possessions in Europe split between France, Savoy and Austria.
 Charles altered his will in favour of the Archduke, but once again stipulated an undivided Spanish monarchy.

-Death

-In September 1700, Charles became ill again; by 28 September he was no longer able to eat, and Luis Manuel Fernández de Portocarrero persuaded him to appoint Louis XIV's grandson, Philip of Anjou, as his heir.
+In September 1700, Charles fell ill and by 28 September he was no longer able to eat.
+Luis Manuel Fernández de Portocarrero persuaded him to appoint Louis XIV's grandson, Philip of Anjou, as his heir.
 He died on 1 November 1700, at age 38.
 The autopsy records his "heart was the size of a peppercorn; his lungs corroded; his intestines rotten and gangrenous; he had a single testicle, black as coal, and his head was full of water."
 The latter suggests hydrocephalus, a disease often associated with childhood measles, one of many illnesses contracted by Charles.
 Philip was proclaimed king of Spain on 16 November 1700, and the War of the Spanish Succession formally began on 9 July 1701.